Masseinull/Hybrid-movie-recommender/README.md

 # Hybrid Movie Recommendation System

 This project was completed for a Machine Learning course by a two-person group.
-It builds and evaluates a movie recommendation system using the **The Movies Dataset** (from TMDB).
+It builds and evaluates a movie recommendation system using the **The Movies Dataset** (from IMDB).

 The system explores and implements three distinct recommendation strategies: content-based filtering, user-user collaborative filtering, and a hybrid model that combines these approaches to provide more robust suggestions.
 The entire implementation is contained within the `ML_project.ipynb` Jupyter Notebook.